Beyond the Numbers: Understanding Why the Scale Doesn’t Define Your Fitness

 Water Weight Fluctuates Drastically

 Water weight, or fluid retention, caused by recent hydration, salt intake, glycogen stores, and hormone, as mentioned frequently above, is the common culprit behind the scale being stuck, or even increasing, for a period of time.
 Although it might seem like pounds of fat are being gained overnight, in reality, these fluctuations are normal and the increased weight is temporary.
-This type of weight comes and goes on a weekly or monthly basis and is a prime example of why the scale doesn’t matter in so many scenarios.
+This type of weight fluctuates weekly or monthly, clearly showing why the scale isn’t always a reliable indicator in many situations.

 Coming to terms with the fact that the scale is just one tool in the arsenal for measuring weight loss and health progress could help with beginning to shed the guilt and emotion that is felt when seeing a dreaded gain.

 One of the best ways to counteract these feelings is to focus on the trends.
-What does this mean, exactly?
 Instead of becoming wrapped up in a single weigh-in and thinking “I will never lose weight”, keep track over a certain period of time and look at the weight fluctuations, and document what could have caused them.

 Of course, this is easier said than done but Bluetooth scales can track weight data and so it’s possible to keep track of your weight on your phone, without actually obsessing over it.
 Or maybe it’s a friend, family, or loved one’s phone so you don’t have access.

 Take a mental note of meals with excess sodium or carbs, mark down when workouts were performed, and add details about medications or monthly hormonal shifts.
-All of these details can begin to paint a clearer picture of whether weight is sticking around or if it’s trending downward and why the scale doesn’t matter at times.
+These details help clarify whether weight is remaining constant or trending downward, and explain why the scale isn’t always important.

 When Weighing Yourself Can Become Counterproductive